z3roco01/composed/README.md

 # Composed
-A simple library mod for minecraft 1.21.11+
+A simple configuration file library mod for minecraft 1.21.11+

 # Adding to your project
 First add this to your `build.gradle`